gaucho1978/BACCAble/docs/architecture/MENU_UX.md

 Favorites, visibility and remembered pages are separate for gasoline and diesel;
 sort order is shared.
 Switching engine profiles clears the measurement cache.
-`Save failed: RES` keeps the menu open and the changes in RAM.
+`× Save failed: RES` keeps the menu open and the changes in RAM.
 RES retries the pending exit explicitly.
 BACK cancels that exit and stays in the current view;
 committed RAM changes remain unsaved until a later successful exit.
 Other navigation is ignored while the error is shown; idle processing does not retry automatically.